omartan/Unsplash-Random-Demo/README.md

 # What is design pattern?

-Design pattern is essentially structuring code in a way that is universally understandable by programmers as this allows people to work collaboratively better and to solve a commonly occuring problem in the context of software design.
+Design pattern is essentially structuring code in a way that is universally understandable by programmers as this allows people to work collaboratively better and to solve a commonly occurring problem in the context of software design.

 # What is MVC?